 Solar Panel ROI in Kansas

 Is solar worth it in KS?
+Here's what the data says.

 2.2x ROI Score